ClimateMind/climatemind-backend/README.md

 1. Download the new OWL ontology file (if haven't already) and make note of the absolute path.
 DO NOT SAVE the OWL file in the Climate Mind directory in order to avoid accidentally pushing it to the repo.

+2. Change the directory to be the climatemind-backend by using the following command with the part in caps replaced with the path to climatemind-backend on your system (for mac):

+    `cd PATH_TO_CLIMATEMIND-BACKEND`

-2. From the climatemind-backend directory run the process_new_ontology_and_visualize.py with the absolute path to the new OWL file from step 1.
+3. From the climatemind-backend directory run the process_new_ontology_and_visualize.py with the absolute path to the new OWL file from step 1.

     Example: python3 process_new_ontology_and_visualize.py ABSOLUTE_PATH_TO_OWL_FILE

-3. Find the URL that appears in the terminal and go to it in your internet browser.
+4. Find the URL that appears in the terminal and go to it in your internet browser.

     Example: "Dash is running on http://127.0.0.1:8050/" appears in the terminal, so go to http://127.0.0.1:8050/ in your internet browser.

-4. Use the visualization dashboard in your internet browser.
+5. Use the visualization dashboard in your internet browser.

-5. When done using the dashboard close the browser and stop the script from running by going to the terminal and pressing [CMD + C] on OSX or [CTRL + C] on Windows or Linux.
+6. When done using the dashboard, close the browser and stop the script from running by going to the terminal and press [CTRL + C]